-The arrival of Father Gabriel Deshayes in September 1913 would upset this situation.
-Affiliated with the congregation of Notre-Dame de Sion, he criss-crossed the south of the country for two years.
-Appointed military chaplain at the head of this immense territory in October 1915, he sold all the goods he owned to dedicate them to the construction of churches.
+The arrival of Father Gabriel Deshayes in September 1913 would transform this situation.
+As a member of the congregation of Notre-Dame de Sion, he spent two years traveling across the south of the country.
+In October 1915, he was appointed military chaplain for this vast territory.
+Determined to build churches, Father Deshayes sold his belongings to fund the construction projects.

-After building the Notre-Dame-des-Victoires church in Tataouine in 1918, he moved to Zarzis in 1920, where at the time there were only a few French settlers and Maltese and Italian families.
-Housed with a resident who also provided him with food, he celebrated services in a converted store where it rained in winter and scorched in summer.
-Encouraged by his success in Tataouine, he bought land for 950 francs and, becoming an architect, mason and quarryman, undertook to build a church in the style of the country.
+After completing the Notre-Dame-des-Victoires church in Tataouine in 1918, he moved to Zarzis in 1920.
+At that time, the city had only a few French settlers and Maltese and Italian families.
+Accommodated by a resident who also provided him with food, Father Deshayes conducted services in a converted store that leaked during winter and became scorching hot in summer.
+Encouraged by the success of his endeavors in Tataouine, he purchased land for 950 francs and, becoming an architect, mason, and quarryman, embarked on building a church in the local style.

-After independence, the church was finally closed on the occasion of the modus vivendi signed between the Tunisian government and the Vatican on July 10, 1964.
-The building was transferred free of charge with the assurance that it would only be used for purposes of public interest compatible with its former purpose.
-It was then transformed into an archaeological and heritage museum after the bell tower was replaced by a dome.
+Following Tunisia’s independence, the church was eventually closed as part of the modus vivendi signed between the Tunisian government and the Vatican on July 10, 1964.
+The building was transferred free of charge, with the condition that it would be used for public purposes aligned with its former function.
+Subsequently, it underwent a transformation into an archaeological and heritage museum after the bell tower was replaced by a dome.

-The Carthaginian period is represented by an amphora extracted from a wreck and bearing an epitaph in Punic characters as well as by a wooden sarcophagus dated from the 4th century BC.
-J.-C.
+The Carthaginian period is represented by a Punic epitaph-bearing amphora retrieved from a shipwreck, as well as a wooden sarcophagus dating back to the 4th century BC.

-A model of the site of Gigthis recalls the importance of economic exchanges in Roman times, illustrated by the statues and stelae of Zita (Zian) and the collections of Punic and Roman ceramics from the sites of Chammakh, Ras Lemsa and Al Alindaya.
+A model of the Gigthis site emphasizes the economic exchanges of Roman times, accompanied by statues, stelae from Zita (Zian), and collections of Punic and Roman ceramics from Chammakh, Ras Lemsa, and Al Alindaya.

-The visitor can also contemplate the tools and instruments used by the Zarzissians in the three activities that have marked their daily life since Antiquity, namely the cultivation of the olive tree, fishing and trade.
+Visitors can also marvel at the tools and instruments used by the people of Zarzis throughout history, particularly in the three key activities that have shaped their daily lives: olive cultivation, fishing, and trade.